-1. Disconnect the IR cable and remove the two T6 screws on the IR board.
+1. Disconnect the IR cable and the two T6 screws on the IR board.
 Lift the IR board from its mounting bracket.

-2. If necessary, use a Torx T6 screwdriver to remove the IR board mounting bracket.
+2. Using a Torx T6 screwdriver, remove the two IR board mounting screws.
+Remove the IR board mounting bracket from the logic board.

-3. Note: If you are replacing the IR /camera cable, you must remove the optical drive and disconnect the cable from the logic board.
+3. Note: If you are replacing the IR cable, you must remove the optical drive and disconnect the cable from the logic board.